Born: January 3, 1932

 Birthplace: Austin, Texas, U.S.

-He landed the main antagonist part of Franklin Hart, Jr., a sexist boss on whom three female office employees get their revenge in 1980's Nine to Five.
+He eventually landed the main antagonist part of Franklin Hart, Jr., a sexist boss on whom three female office employees (Jane Fonda, Dolly Parton and Lily Tomlin) get their revenge in 1980's Nine to Five.
 It was this film that established Coleman in the character type he is most identified with and has frequently played since - a comic relief villain.
-Coleman followed Nine to Five with the role of the arrogant, sexist, soap opera director in Tootsie (1982), further enforcing audiences' identification of him as a smarmy, devious foil to a film's main character.
+(He had played earlier versions of such characters in the Elvis Presley vehicle The Trouble with Girls as well as an appearance in a 1962 AMC Rambler commercial.)
+Coleman followed up Nine to Five with the role of the arrogant, sexist, soap opera director in Tootsie (1982), further enforcing audiences' identification of him as a smarmy, devious foil to a film's main character.
 He broke from this type somewhat, however, in his portrayal of military computer scientist John McKittrick in WarGames (1983).
-Since then, Coleman has consistently shifted between roles in serious drama and comedies.

 On November 6, 2014, Coleman received a star on the Hollywood Walk of Fame.[5]